How Long Do You Have to File a Home Insurance Claim? Deadlines Explained

 Reporting Damage vs. Filing a Formal Claim

 Notifying your insurer means making an initial call or submitting a quick alert through your insurer's app to inform them that an incident occurred.
-This is the first step and is required even if you're not yet sure whether you'll pursue a claim.
-Filing a formal claim is a more involved process — you submit documentation, a proof-of-loss statement, photos, repair estimates, and receipts to officially request reimbursement.
+Filing a formal claim is a more involved process where you submit documentation, a proof-of-loss statement, photos, repair estimates, and receipts to officially request reimbursement.

 Initial Notification